 Students will need to register their travel through the University (with the help of CYAF staff) prior to leaving.
 This will also allow students to receive international health insurance throughout their duration abroad.

-https://globalexperiences.unl.edu/international- travel-registry-students
+https://global.unl.edu/globalexperiences/international-travel-registry-students/ Classes